 Special Major and Minor Options

-- Any major or minor in the College of Arts and Sciences may be added to a required degree program offered in the College of Business.
+- Any major or minor in the College of Liberal Arts and Social Sciences may be added to a required degree program offered in the College of Business.

 - Students who plan to meet the requirements for two majors concurrently and who plan to apply the two majors to one degree must have the approval of the respective department chairpersons and deans.